-There are four counselors available to assist students with any problem or concern.
+There are three counselors available to assist students with any problem or concern.
 Issues may be of a personal nature, about disagreements with other students or teachers, family problems, or academic worries/challenges.
-Other needs may include assistance with study skills, test anxiety, social skills, organizational tactics, and stress management.
+Other needs may include, assistance with study skills, test anxiety, social skills, organizational tactics, and stress management.
 Counselors also offer individual and group counseling for students that need extra support and classroom guidance lessons.
-Students should have a pass from their teacher before seeing their counselor.
-Parents may also call the counselor to address concerns about their child or to set up a conference with the teachers.